[?] Subscribe To The Bookkeeping Blog

 Right about now you are probably wondering, "How do you invoice yourself for business expenses?
 Is there a way to get my personal funds back and still provide an audit trail?"

-DEBIT each individual expense item and CREDIT Owed to Owner (a current liability on your chart of accounts)
+DEBIT each individual expense item (20 receipts means 20 separate lines of data entry) and CREDIT Owed to Owner (a current liability on your chart of accounts)

 Then when you need the cash, write a cheque to yourself for the total amount on the expense report.
 This bookkeeping entry will be recorded as follows: